 Moderation and Balance

 I’ll be adding the update to our dog diet post in follow-on, so you can check out all the details on our evolution to the current mixed feeding plan there.
 Unless you’re using the toppers as part of a balanced home-prepared diet, they’re extras with your complete and balanced commercial foods so moderation is important to make sure the overall diet stays balanced.
 The right type and combination of dog food toppers will depend on your individual pup, just like all aspects of their diet.
 Foods, including toppers, need to be purchased, prepared, and portioned to that specific dog’s individual needs, health, age, and activity level.
 Toppers are a bit like treats in the overall balancing act.
+The common dietary recommendation is to make sure that at least 90% of the days calories are coming from complete and balanced foods (95% for puppies), with the remainder as a small allowance for toppers or treats.

 Top Notch Toppers